Hatch-Green Chile Enchilada Casserole

 - 1/2 tsp Garlic Salt

-On medium-high heat, bring water to boil.
-Add the chicken and boil for 15-20 minutes, or until chicken looses its pink color.
-Remove from the pan and let cool slightly.
+- Chicken: On medium-high heat, bring water to boil in a deep pot.
+Add the chicken and boil for 15-20 minutes, or until chicken loses its pink color.
+Remove from the pot and let cool slightly.

-In a 13x9 dish, lightly smear some chile sauce all over the bottom (this will prevent the tortillas from sticking).
+- Add some sauce: In a 13×9 dish, lightly smear some green chile sauce all over the bottom (this will prevent the tortillas from sticking).

 Repeat this whole process two more times.
 (However, with the last layer, add the sauce and then top with the cheese last).

-Top with shredded lettuce, avocado slices, diced tomatoes, sour scream and (optional: red salsa).
+- Garnish: Top with shredded lettuce, avocado slices, diced tomatoes, sour scream and (red salsa, optional).
+Serve.

-*Corn Tortillas: If you don’t like corn tortillas, you can use flour tortillas as a substitute.
+- Corn Tortillas: If you don’t like corn tortillas, you can use small flour tortillas as a substitute.